Milan Design Week 2019 | The 5VIE district, between art and design

 cover image: Waiting for the “5Vie art+design” press conference, Milan, via Santa Marta 18, February, 27,2019

-The district’s concept is based on the idea of a “widespread design museum” comprising ateliers, concept stores, shops, and art galleries which open to the public during the design week to present exhibitions, installations and performances.
+The district’s concept is based on the idea of a “widespread design museum” comprising ateliers, concept stores, shops, and art galleries that open to the public during the design week to present exhibitions, installations and performances.

 Ugo La Pietra – Design Territoriale.
 Genius Loci. (via Cesare Correnti, 14)

 Ugo La Pietra presents his solo exhibition “Design Territoriale, Genius Loci”, which investigates La Pietra’s long-term interest in submerged material culture.
-His research has been focused on Italian object making heritage, both in term of materials and production techniques.
+His research has been focused on Italian object making heritage, both in terms of materials and production techniques.